Algoknox/decentra-vote/README.md

 # decentra-vote
-Decentra vote is a decentralized and permissionless smart contract for conducting voting polls.
+Decentra vote is a decentralized and permissionless smart contract for conducting voting polls, featuring voting, retraction of votes and multiple dynamic options.

 ***DISCLAIMER:*** The source code in this tutorial isn't audited.
 Usage is purely at the risk of the user of the resulting smart contract code (TEAL).